codewordcreative/susty-icons/README.md

 ## What's next

+### Dark-light-eco mode switcher repo
+This will be the easiest to get done.

 ### Blog post with a basic how I did this and how to
 I’ll cover this soon and link to it.

 ### More icons
 Over time, I’ll keep adding more.
-Hopefully others will join the cause.
+If I keep at it, eventually it'll be enough to call a set.

 ### Potential improvements
 Negative space variants.
-A different default colour.
-Thicker or thinner lines.
-I’ll probably look into this once I have made more, then I can automate the transformations and do them all at once with a script.
+I already have scripts to vary padding (the easiest while remaining efficient involves a transform on the axes and changing the viewbox size), change the colours, and change the line thickness.
+Negative space could potentially be automated, but would then require manual correction and potentially redrawing in some cases. ´

 ### One day, maybe
 A generator with different styling options.
 Probably doable, but I’ll need to finish paid projects first!